OVO is having a huge warehouse sale with drip up to 80% off (PHOTOS) | News

 View this post on Instagram

-Toronto’s sale looks like it’ll be worth lining up for, taking place at the Metro Toronto Convention Centre from March 9 to 13.
+Vancouver’s sale looks like it’ll be worth lining up for, taking place at the Convention Centre’s East Ballroom from March 9 to 13.

 From Wednesday to Friday, hype beasts can visit the sale from 10 am 9 pm.
-Hours are slightly different on weekends, open 10 am to 7 pm on Saturday, and 10 am 6 pm on Sunday.
+Hours are a little different on weekends, open 10 am to 7 pm on Saturday, and 10 am 6 pm on Sunday.

 View this post on Instagram